Sycamore Maple: meaning, symbolism and use

 Sycamore Maple - Overview

 The buds are ovoid with green scales.
 It does not flower until it is 20 to 25 years old and produces yellow-green flowers in drooping panicles that appear after the leaves.
-The fruits are disamars with spread wings, much less open-angled than those of the double samaras of the flat maple.
+The fruits are disamars with spread wings, much less open-angled than those of the double samaras of the Norway Maple.
 They are spread by the wind.

 Read more Read less